Hip piercing: Procedure

-Treatment

-This piercing typically heals in one to three months, depending on the person’s body.
-The best way to take care of your piercing is to be extremely careful and do your best in cleaning the area during the healing process.
-To protect against infection, antibacterial soap is the best way to keep clean.
-Make sure to not only clean the pierced area itself, but cleaning your hands before touching the piercing is equally important.
-The most convenient way to wash the piercing is in the shower so the water can run on it, however, never use a loofah or washcloth as those tend to harbor bacteria.
-Sea salt is recommended by some, but not others.
-Contact the person who did your piercing to hear their suggestions based on their choice of jewelry.
-Things to be avoided during the healing process include pools, the sea, dirty clothes, changing the jewelry for at least three weeks, and touching the area with dirty hands.

 Risks

 The biggest risk that comes with a hip piercing is rejection or piercing migration.
 This is a result of your body recognizing a foreign object and pushing it out.
 Rejection rates vary depending on the person’s skin, the activities a person partakes in that may create tension in that area, and the jewelry or procedure used.
 Sitting down for a consultation with a professional piercer is highly recommended before this type of piercing.
 Another risk includes tissue damage, which is the damaging of blood vessels or nerves in the dermis or dermal layer.
 This is more likely to happen when the piercing is done by someone who is not a professional.
 If the piercing is too deep, the skin layers may pull together, resulting in embedding.
 Shallow piercings will result in migration or rejection.
 The last risk is bacterial infection, which occurs when the equipment used is not sterilized, or the piercing is not well cared for during the healing process.
 Pus and inflammation may develop if the piercing becomes infected, however, careful cleaning and aftercare can avoid this risk.